joshjohanning/github-misc-scripts/gh-cli/README.md

 ### update-enterprise-owner-organizational-role.sh

 Adds your account to an organization in an enterprise as an owner, member, or leave the organization.
+This requires the user running the script to be an Enterprise Owner.

 ### verify-team-membership.sh